 Enterprise has some funding available to subsidize the stipend through a grant to the host organization.
 Organizations receiving this funding must have 501(c)(3) or Tribally-Designated Housing Entity Status.

-Host organization application due: Extended to Friday, March 2, 2018
+- Host organization application due: Friday, November 9, 2018

 DOWNLOAD the Enterprise Rose Architectural Fellowship Manual